Pure, natural, active, botanical oils.

 Hemp Oil (Cannabis Sativa)

-Properties: This oil is rich in Omega 3 and GLA and is very similar to olive oil and quite rich in its consistency.
-I recommend blending it with lighter oils, such as apricot kernel for topical use.
+Properties: This oil is rich in omega 3 and GLA and is very similar to olive oil and quite rich in its consistency.
+We recommend blending it with lighter oils, such as apricot kernel for topical use.

 Benefits: It makes a great hot oil treatment on dry, brittle hair, especially when combined with Jojoba oil.